Silver Stream Railway: Rolling stock

 The railway owns an assortment of rolling stock, some in operational condition while others are awaiting or under restoration.
 The railway has a wide selection of rolling stock and some of the items are rather rare.
-One of the most notable items of rolling stock is a 50' passenger carriage of the Wellington and Manawatu Railway (WMR), No. 48, later NZR A 1126, under restoration by the NZR&LS at the North End Shed.
-Although four WMR passenger carriages are known to exist, this is the only one under restoration.
-WMR No. 50 (NZR A 1130) is also stored at the railway, unrestored.
+One of the most notable items of rolling stock was a 50' passenger carriage of the Wellington and Manawatu Railway (WMR), No. 52, later NZR A 1130.
+This carriage has now passed to the NZR&LS at their North End shed where it resides with two other former WMR 50' carriages, No. 42 (NZR A 1120) and No.48 (NZR A 1126).
+Carriages 48 and 52 are undergoing extensive restoration with 48 nearing completion and 52 currently stripped right down.
+WMR No. 42 is stored at the North End shed, unrestored.